pcdavis/Front-Back-Skeleton/_SNIPPETS/_Front-Back-Skeleton-README.txt

 3. npm run clean // Deletes the example app, replacing it with the smallest amount of boilerplate code necessary to start writing your app!
 Note: This command is self-destructive.
 4. npm run generate // Allows you to auto-generate boilerplate code for common parts of your application, specifically components, and containers.
 You can also run npm run generate <part> to skip the first selection. (e.g. npm run generate container)
 5. npm start // Starts the development server and makes your application accessible at localhost:3000.
 Tunnels that server with ngrok, which means the website accessible anywhere!
 Changes in the application code will be hot-reloaded.

-Git--------------------------------------------
-git commands---------------
-git commit -am "commit message" // this is a shortcut to do add and commit at same time cat .git/HEAD // this will show you where the git head is pointing to git log --oneline  // this will show you the log of commits  IMPORTANT press q to exit the log command git diff branchName..otherBranchName  // this compares the branches git branch --merged  // this will tell you which branches are 100% included/contained in your current working branch.
-If a branch is contained, you can delete it and know that you still have all of the deleted branch's code in your current working branch git branch --move currentBranchName newBranchName  // this allows you to change the branch name. shortcut is git -m name newBranchName git branch -d branchName // this deletes the branch (must be on a different branch to delete another branch) git remote // shows all the remotes git remote add origin url // this will tell git to create a remote repo and point to the url as the location of the repo.
-The word 'origin' is not maditory (it's convention to call your primary repo origin) You can have multiple remote repos, but must be named differently. git remote rm origin // this will allow you to remove the remote repo from git.
-You can add it back again with git remote add origin url like before cat .git/config  // this will show you your git config file with info like where your remote repo url is

-git SETUP-----------------
-Open gitbash terminal in root of project on computer run git init
-Go to github and create a repo
-In gitbash run:
- git add .
- git commit -m "Out of the night that covers me, black as the pit from pole to pole.
-I thank whatever gods may be, for my unconquerable soul." git remote add origin https://github.com/pcdavis/url-of-remote-repository -- USE THE CORRECT URL FOR YOUR repo // The word 'origin' is a name you create to identify the remote location.
-YOu can call it something ele.
- For your first push to github you use: git push --set-upstream origin master  // shorter way is git push -u origin master For all subsequent pushes use: git push origin
- IMPORTANT: Make sure my branch git status is up-to=date before pulling master.
-Do git add . and git commit to ensure my changes are committed before doing the master pull git checkout master git pull
- IMPORTANT: Git pull master Before you request a pull request!!!!!!!!!!!!!!!!!!!!!!!
- Then you can switch back to my branch to see what is diff btw my local code and master in my branch, git merge master //shows all the diffs with master
- IMPORTANT: Don't code on master branch.
-Don't code on same file.
-Tell teammates you're working on a file.
- In morning, switch to master: pull and merge.
- Then switch to my branch, push to github and request pull if ready.

-//If you run into any issues with asking you to login every push, you can use the following commands: git --global user.name "pcdavis" git --global user.email "pcdavis@travelbrains.com"

-Instructions when working in a team as a team member not in charge of the master git clone masterurl ./ git checkout -b paulsbranch
-After changes are made:
-git add ./
-git commit -m "message"
-git push -u origin paulsbranch create a pull request and send the master owner / mentor the url of the pull request that gets created git checkout -b mybranchname  /

-git BRANCHES----------------------
-git branch // this will show you all the branches available git branch newBranchName // this creates a new branch with the name you provide  IMPORTANT: the head still points to the current branch.
-You have to change it git checkout branchName // this switches to the branch name git checkout -b newBranchTitle // this creates and switches to the new branch at the same time - a little shortcut

 CREATE IMPORTANT FOLDERS AND FILES------------------------------------------